Queensland Conveyancing FAQ

 A vacancy fee may also apply if the vacancy fee return is not lodged by the due date.
 Note: this must be done annually.

-More info here: https://www.ato.gov.au/individuals-and-families/investments-and-assets/foreign-investment-in-australia/vacancy-fee-return-for-foreign-owners
+More info here: the ATO website

 There are a set of conduct rules that Australian Solicitors must follow.